 - The U.S. General Services Administration (GSA) uses a website called GSA Advantage and a purchasing system called e-Buy.
 A GSA contract is required to participate in GSA Advantage and e-Buy.

-- The Defense Logistics Agency uses the Internet Bid Board System (DIBBS) to purchase supply items
+- The Defense Logistics Agency (DLA) uses the Internet Bid Board System (DIBBS) to purchase supply items.

-- The Department of Defense uses an on-line system called EMALL
+- The Department of Defense (DOD) uses an on-line system called FedMall.

-- FedBid is a commercial systems used by a growing number of agencies to purchase commercial goods and services using a reverse bid process
+- Unison Marketplace is a commercial system used by a number of federal agencies to purchase commercial goods and services using a reverse bid process.

 The government market may not be your best option if you are looking for a quick sale.
 Success is not overnight.
 It can take more than a year to get your first order.

-- First do your market research and determine your market potential and competition.
-A good place to do some historical research is at the Federal Procurement Data System or USA Spending
+- First do some market research to determine your market potential and competition.
+A good place to do some historical research is at beta.SAM.gov, or at USASpending.gov.

-- Determine whether your business qualifies for any of the US Small Business Administration small business contracting program certifications: SDB/8A, HUBZone, Woman Owned Business, and the Veterans Administration Service Disabled Veteran Owned Business/ Veteran’s First program.
+- Determine whether your business qualifies for any of the US Small Business Administration small business contracting program certifications: 8A, HUBZone, Woman Owned Business, and the Veterans Administration Service Disabled Veteran Owned Business/ Veteran’s First program.
 Learn more about these programs from the U.S. Small Business Administration.

 As with any other major business decision an evaluation of the potential return on your investment is important.
 Entering and growing your government customer will require an investment of time, money and other resources – the barriers to entry can be significant.
 BUT, the federal government can be a great customer.

 Bureaucracy is part of government work.
 With the NO-COST resources that WPI can provide to assist you in navigating the process, it does not have to be overwhelming.
 WPI staff can assist you in evaluating your potential, entering the market, and growing your federal sales.